temporalio/documentation/docs/clusters.md

 ### Worker Service

-The Worker Service runs background processing for the replication queue, system Workflows, and (in versions older than 1.5.0) the Kafka visibility processor.
+The Worker Service runs background processing for the eplication queue, system Workflows, and (in versions older than 1.5.0) the Kafka visibility processor.

 ![Worker Service](/diagrams/temporal-worker-service.svg)